Syslifters/.github/profile/README.md

     <img src="https://img.shields.io/twitter/follow/sysreptor?style=social">
 </a>
 </p>
-SysReptor is a fully customisable, offensive security reporting solution designed for pentesters, red teamers and other security-related people alike.
+SysReptor is a fully customizable pentest reporting platform designed for penetration testers, red teamers, and other cybersecurity professionals.
+Simplify, customize, and automate your pentest reports with ease.
 You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click, in the cloud or self-hosted!

 ### Hack The Box Reporting using SysReptor: CPTS, CHHB, CDSA, CWEE
 <p>